Deuces (song)

 some critics speculated that the lyrics of the song were about Brown's former relationship with Barbadian singer Rihanna.
 "Deuces" earned Brown two award nominations for Best Rap/Sung Collaboration at the 53rd Grammy Awards and Best Collaboration at the 2011 BET Awards.
 The song was a commercial success in the United States, reaching number 14 on the Billboard Hot 100 and number one on the Hot R&B/Hip-Hop Songs chart, becoming Brown's first number-one single on the chart since "Say Goodbye" (2006).
 Additionally, it peaked inside the top 30 in New Zealand and the top-seventy in the United Kingdom.
+"Deuces" marked the first major hit for Brown since his 2009 domestic violence incident involving Rihanna.

 The accompanying music video was directed by Colin Tilley and shot in black and white at the Los Angeles River.
 Brown performed "Deuces" live on the television show 106 & Park, during his F.A.M.E.
 Tour (2011), and at Supafest (2012) in Australia.